 This project is overseen by Centerpoint Health’s volunteer Board of Directors, which is made up of community members and stakeholders.

 Once Centerpoint Health was started, Talbert House Inc. initially loaned critical leadership, and other community organizations such as Interact for Health, Middletown Community Foundation, and HealthPath Foundation of Ohio assisted with private funding to move the center forward.
-Although, Talbert House Inc. is a separate company from Centerpoint there is not doubt that without the support of the planning grant and community volunteers Centerpoint would not be in these communities.
+Although Talbert House Inc. is a separate company from Centerpoint, there is no doubt that without the support of the planning grant and community volunteers, Centerpoint would not be available for these communities.

 Centerpoint has expanded and continued to add more partnerships and services with locations in Butler and Warren County.
 We are here to serve you.